TypeRocket/docs/v5/routes.md

 All that is left is to create the defined methods in the `MemberController` to handle the request.

-*Note: "Controller" is omitted at the end of the string "Member".
+! **Note**: "Controller" is omitted at the end of the string "Member".
 You should not append "Controller".
-TypeRocket handles adding it for you.*
+TypeRocket handles adding it for you.

 ## Route Types